carbon-language/carbon-lang/docs/design/generics/details.md

 -   Swift protocols, such as [Collection](https://developer.apple.com/documentation/swift/collection).

-To write an interface extending multiple interfaces, use multiple `extends` declarations.
+To write an interface extending multiple interfaces, use multiple `extend` declarations.
 For example, the
 [`BinaryInteger` protocol in Swift](https://developer.apple.com/documentation/swift/binaryinteger) inherits from `CustomStringConvertible`, `Hashable`, `Numeric`, and `Stridable`.